ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 What do I receive for my entry fee?

-• Professional photographers stationed at along the route ready to take your action shots.
-These photos will be available for purchase after the event.
+- Professional photographers stationed at many points along the route ready to take your action shots.
+These photos will be available for purchase after the event

-Note: Your registration fee does not include cycling insurance - we reccomend you find suitable insurance to keep you safe both during the event and every day riding.
-Please use the following link to find potential options for your cover.
-Insurance options.
+Note: Your registration fee does not include cycling insurance - we recommend you find suitable insurance to keep you safe both during the event and every day riding.
+Please use the following link to find potential options for your cover - Insurance options.

 Is it a race?